thomasvilches/ROI_analysis/README.md

 ## New York City data in Nov 2021

-I am creating a branch `NYC` where I will be implementing
+The branch `NYC` has data for NYC and the model is calibrated.

-- Moderna and Pfizer vaccines.
+- Moderna and Pfizer vaccines were implemented.
+We are ignoring Gamma and Beta.
--- Moderna was added.
-The Moderna's efficacies were implemented, For Gamma/Beta it is not decided.
+- New age groups according to NYC vaccination data.

-- New age groups according to NYC data.
+**starting now** - I am implementing the third vaccine (Jensen) and the new features to the output of ROI analysis.